+The Permaculture Design Course (PDC) is internationally-recognised as a guide for sustainable living – in your garden, home and/or farm.
 Our course in Permaculture Design has been running for several years with very appreciative students.
-Tutors Ian Lillington and Beck Lowe guide the group through a 16-week course (96 hours in total) that will change your life!
+Local tutors and permaculture experts, Beck Lowe, Ian Lillington and Joel Meadows, will guide the group through a 17-week course that will change your life!

 The full cost of the course is $800, but with support from the Adult Community and Further Education Board (ACFE), we are able to offer a limited number of places on this course for $400.
 YOU MUST HOLD A CONCESSION CARD FOR THE DISCOUNTED PRICE AND IT MUST BE SITED BY RECEPTION STAFF.